 Poetry, and in particular poetic inquiry, has often been described as a pedagogical tool.
 A tool to practice reflexivity and also show positionality (Apol & McCarthy, 2019).
 At one point in 2019 I used it as an introduction to a teaching fellowship application.
 Reflexivity on my approach to teaching.
 And I use poetry and spoken word performance in lectures to deliver content, show positionality, pose questions and to inspire and guide audience debate.
 I have even used it to set up, detail and describe, and provide different stimuli for assignments and projects and announcements.
 What it does so well is allow everyone involved (on both sides of the stage and / or page) to “lean into the mystery and those very difficult, complex questions” (Lewry in Scolaro, 2020, p85).
 It became a way for me to make topics and content and theories and communication “more approachable, powerful, emotionally poignant and accurate than traditional prose” (Faulkner, 2019, xi).
 I could piece together my philosophies and the philosophies of others in innovative and creative ways and still maintain high-end academic rigor.
 I found the whole concept enlightening.
 It energised me.
 And that flowed outward into my teaching.
 It energised my students too.

 It also provided me both reason and ammunition to take a stand against “sterility” (Reale, 2015) and in the words of New York based photographer, Igor Madjinca, to “portray the real from the bleach and the fake copies” (Madjinca, 2019).
 This was no longer talking head text-book regurgitation.
 Julie Perrin interviewed facilitator, poet and theologian Padraig O Tuama for Dumbo Feather magazine in March 2019 and noted that “there’s a sense in which you need to expand yourself to reach people”.
 Padraig agreed.
-And so do I. Piecing together and delivering lectures in this manner does exactly that.
-Almost by default.
+So do I. Piecing together and delivering lectures in this manner does exactly that.
+By default.
 It is inescapable.
-There is no way to deliver words in this manner without approaching it like a performance.
+You can’t deliver words in this manner without approaching it like a performance.
 An expanded self.
 Is intimate.
 Interactive.
 And unique.
 It is also unexpected.
 Everything but sterile.
 And far removed from fake.
 Norman Denzin will tell you, “the poet makes the world visible in new and different ways” (Denzin, 2013, p86).
 Students show up – routinely – week after week – for what he is talking about.

 And there is one more thing poetry and poetic inquiry has provided me.
 Activism.
 Against digitisation.
 Against automation and artificial intelligence.
 And whilst relevant to universities and their staff across the globe it is also highly relevant to several courses I have developed, redeveloped, and taught.
 Some are focussed on technology and its relationship to humanity.
-Lectures and their associated debates and discussions unfold as a set of propositions to be investigated and contains questions such as, “is technology an inherent component of human evolution” or a “slippery slope towards subservience to the structure of giant computers?”
+Lectures in these courses and their associated debates and discussions unfold as a set of propositions to be investigated.
+They contain questions such as, “is technology an inherent component of human evolution” or a “slippery slope towards subservience to the structure of giant computers?”
 (Kelly, 2005; Lanier, 2013 respectively).
+I may ask an audience, “is your smartphone a part of your mind?” or, “is your social media profile your own personal sockpuppet?”.
+I may recite a spoken word piece like, ‘run’ and simply ask students to respond to it.

-There is a very human centred feeling to poetry and poetic inquiry.
+There is a very human centred feeling to poetry and poetic inquiry and scripted spoken word performance.
 It is close range.
 Personal.
 Raw.
 Open.
 Honest.
 Vulnerable.
 “In reading or listening to poetry we are bearing witness to the other” (Faulkner, , 2019, xi).
 The poet is accessible.
 Present.
 Right there with you.
 In the text but even more so in the flesh.
 I have in the past expressed to staff and colleagues my concerns on universities putting technology / digital first.
 One occurrence was upon invitation – to speak on the topic of technology and teaching in higher education.
 I delivered a six or so minute spoken word piece with the following ending:

 … this is a fundamental mistake